kjappelbaum/mofdscribe/docs/source/getting_started.rst

 For model validation it is important to use stringent splits into folds.
 In many cases, a random split is not ideal for materials discovery application, where extrapolation is often more relevant than interpolation.
-To model extrapolative behavior, one can some of the splitting strategies implemented in mofdscribe.
+To model extrapolative behavior, one can some splitting strategies implemented in mofdscribe.
 They all assume :py:meth:`~mofdscribe.datasets.dataset.StructureDataset` as input.